 The short answer is: No, we are not told that in Scripture.

+First of all, I should say I believe the “book of life” is a symbol of a spiritual reality.
+In other words, I don’t believe there is a literal book, but some might believe that, and that’s okay.
 Revelation 3:5 never says God blots out any names, only that he will never blot out names of believers in the book of life.
 It’s the book of “life” after all, not the book of “life and death.”
 Daniel also speaks of a “book” with believers’ names (Daniel 12), as opposed to other “books” that record judgement (Daniel 7).
 Revelation 3:5 is an encouragement that salvation is sure for those who trust in Christ.
-Their names are written in permanent ink and never erased, and apparently written down before the world ever began (Revelation 17:8).
+It is though their names are written in permanent ink and never erased, and apparently written down before the world ever began (Revelation 17:8).
 Revelation 17:8 says unbelievers’ names were not written down in the book.
 The purpose of this verse seems to be a confirmation of God’s certain foreknowledge, that he is not caught off guard by those who will always only ever hate God; He is not surprised or mocked by them; He knew what they would do, and He never wrote down their names “before the foundation of the world in the book of life of the Lamb who was slain” because he doesn’t make mistakes that He then has to erase.
 So in summary 1) Revelation 3:5 is assurance for salvation by grace through faith in Christ, and 2) Revelation 17:8 is a reminder of God’s certain knowledge of evil.
 God is “declaring the end from the beginning and from ancient times things not yet done” (Isaiah 46:10).
 Since God is not bound by time the future has always been as certain to Him as though it were all in the past.
 This is why David can say, “in your book were written, every one of them, the days that were formed for me, when as yet there was none of them.”
 Psalm 139:16.

 I hope this explanation helps.
 Although, I think we can all agree with Paul when he writes, “Oh, the depth of the riches and wisdom and knowledge of God!
 How unsearchable are his judgments and how inscrutable his ways!“